Change the Narrative Fellowship Program

 Kachina

-Kachina (she/her) is pursuing a degree in behavioral health.
+Kachina (she/her) is pursuing a degree in behavioral health at CCP.
 Her goal for the Fellowship is to change the narratives surrounding trauma, mental health, housing insecurity, food insecurity, and student loan debt.
-She hopes to gain an understanding of social and personal issues, as well as experience sisterhood by the end of the Fellowship.
+Kachina’s goals for the Fellowship were to gain an understanding of social and personal issues, as well as experience sisterhood.
+Her interests include writing, bowling, archery, and photography.

 Najat